Code-4-Community/outstanding-life/README.md

 ## 📂 Project Structure

-There are four main folders in this project:
+There are 5 main folders in this project:
 - pages
   - Covers all of the pages in the website.
   - Each page has their own folder with an ```index.tsx``` file containing the source code for that page.
   - An ```_app.tsx``` file is also included which has the overall page structure as well as an ```index.tsx``` file for the initial landing page.
 - prisma
   - There is an ```schema.prisma``` file which outlines the schema of our database in one place.
   - The migrations folder contains any updates to the schema that are made overtime.
   - The ```prisma.ts``` file connects Prisma to the application.
+- lib
+  - Frontend components
+  - Helpers/DTOs for the API routes
 - styles
   - Contains our global CSS files.
 Fonts, margins, colors, etc. are defined here.
 - test
   - Unit tests
   - E2E tests